minin43/TTT-Custom-Roles/CONVARS.md

 // Quartermaster
-ttt_quartermaster_limited_loot              0       // Whether players should be limited to looting a single quartermaster crate per round ttt_quartermaster_credits_starting          3       // The number of credits a quartermaster should start with
+ttt_quartermaster_limited_loot              0       // Whether players should be limited to looting a single quartermaster crate per round ttt_quartermaster_set_crate_owner           0       // Whether crates given by the quartermaster should be owned by them for the purposes of roles that react to the original weapon buyer (e.g the beggar) ttt_quartermaster_credits_starting          3       // The number of credits a quartermaster should start with

 // ----------------------------------------